 If you’re going to host with the agency, make sure you have the logins and peruse the hosting agreement to ensure that there is a backup regime.
 You could also ensure that hosting is never terminated unless your firm is given sufficient notice.

 Minimising Software Integration Risk

 In relation to software, similar recommendations mentioned at the outset of this article are worth carrying out.
-Ask any law firm the pain involved in the integration of a practice management system and the pain to have it disentangled and another integrated.
+Ask any law firms about the pain involved in the integration of a practice management system and the pain to have it disentangled and another integrated.
 The latter is an awful experience.
 You can get a measure of the hurt for your firm by simply asking yourself how reliant upon this software will we potentially become.
 If not too dependent, then the risk may be minimal, but if it is substantial, do your homework prior to integration.